 But at 6 months the borders close and immigration is subject to the same restrictions as foreign immigration today.
 We can travel freely with passports and visas, but citizenship comes only with regulations.

-Conservatives understand the need for some taxes and so there is a flat 15% tax across the board creating a giant treasury, but with those in necessary, but low paying labor positions, paying taxes will further decrease their ability to meet basic costs of living, there is an immediate poverty class.
+Conservatives understand the need for some taxes and so there is a flat 15% tax across the board creating a giant treasury, but any tax will exacerbate a poverty class created from those in necessary, but low paying labor positions.

-The pure Capitalist structure that is the conservative dream is an unregulated free market, and while the motivation to succeed and the unfettered reward of success will keep the engine running and allow the biggest winners to accumulate without restrictions, it is simply a fact of reality that success will also produce failures.
+The pure Capitalist structure that is the conservative dream is an unregulated free market.
+The motivation to succeed and the rewards will keep the engine running, allowing the biggest winners to accumulate without restrictions, but the reality of success will also produce failures.
 What, in fact, is success, if not measured against those who are not doing as well?
-Like the inevitable lower class paying the same tax percentage as the wealthy, but already cannot pay its bills.
+Like the inevitable lower class paying the same tax percentage as the wealthy, but cannot pay their bills.